 - Crapsack World: if you are not - and neither Harrison nor Philippa were.

-- Downer Ending: He dies and nothing changes.
+- Downer Ending: Harrison dies, his parents forget about him almost instantly, and nothing about their world changes.
 But the movie, at least, implies that this may not last.

 - Dystopian Edict: Everyone must be equal.

 - Individuality Is Illegal: Because everyone has to be equal to be yourself means to be unequal.

 - Informed Ability: Harrison is supposed to be a genius.
 But what he actually does isn't smart at all: he breaks into a TV studio, declares himself to be Emperor, picks a dancer to be his empress and dances with her until the Handicapper General arrives and shoots them both.
 Though the psychological damage of imprisonment could have had an impact.